dleigh/order-delivery-date-for-woocommerce-dow-discount/readme.txt

 ********

 == Changelog ==

+= 1.2.3 (2019-12-26) =
+* Added the ability for this plugin to depend on the Pro version of the parent plugin as well as the free version.

+= 1.2.2 (2019-11-15) =
+* Fixed a bug in the version compatibility code message display that messed up the WordPress admin

 = 1.2.1 (2019-05-14) =
 * Refined the iteration logic to work more faithfully in different installations